divijghose/firedrake/Firedrake-meeting-2025-05-07.md

 ## Discussion-worthy issues/PR

+### CW: Testing more configurations

+I would like to test a number of different configurations including:

+* default
+* complex
+* macOS
+* default-int64
+* GPU (coming soon)

+What sort of testing coverage do we want for these?
+In particular, **should we think about not running the entire test suite for complex mode?**

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*